-In addition to the company's parent and other fellow subsidiary companies of Formula 1, the directors consider the company's key stakeholders to be Liberty and the Group's external lenders.
+In addition to the company's parent and other subsidiary companies of Formula 1, and Liberty GR Cayman Finance Company II, the holder of the company's Eurobond debt, the directors consider the company's only significant stakeholder to be Liberty.

-The directors, together with the Group's other senior management, regularly discuss material strategic and operational matters with senior Liberty executives, some of whom sit on the boards of certain Group companies, including Delta Topco.
-As a US listed company, Liberty has significant public reporting obligations, and given Formula 1 is a material subsidiary, the Group is required to fulfil significant reporting requirements to Liberty on a quarterly and annual basis.
-These include the requirement for the Group to be compliant with, and report to it on, certain SOX requirements as discussed above.
-The Group also assists Liberty with investor relations activities, contributing to Liberty's quarterly earnings calls and annual investor day.
+The directors regularly discuss material strategic and operational matters with other senior Liberty and Formula 1 executives, some of whom sit on the boards of the company and certain Group companies, including Delta Topco.
+As a US listed company, Liberty has significant public reporting obligations, and the company is required to fulfil significant reporting requirements to Liberty on a quarterly and annual basis.